White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 • Flavor direction and sweetness preference

-• Fruit system, sweetener, adaptogen, mushroom, probiotic, or functional ingredient interests
+• Fruit system, sweetener, adaptogen, mushroom, botanical, or functional ingredient interests

 • Packaging status and label readiness